-A more detailed formal listing of biota species occurring near or on the WIPP Land Withdrawal Area is provided in Table 3-1 of the WIPP Land Management Plan, DOE/WIPP-93-004 (DOE 2015b).
-A brief summary of the ecological baseline surveys appears in Appendix H of the Final Environmental Impact Statement, DOE/EIS-0026 (DOE, 1980).
+A more detailed formal listing of biota species occurring near or on the WIPP Land Withdrawal Area is provided in the WIPP Land Management Plan, (DOE/WIPP-93-004).
+A brief summary of the ecological baseline surveys appears in Appendix H of the Final Environmental Impact Statement, (DOE/EIS-0026).